splashprotocol/splash-core/validators/stable_pool/protocol/Stable3PoolSpec.md

 Stablecoin exchanges require deep liquidity and no price slippage (best case scenario).
-Classic constant product Automated Market Makers pool (AMM pools) are good for highly volatile assets, however, constant product invariant formula ($xy = c$) don't meet the requirements above for stablecoins.
+Classic constant product Automated Market Makers pool (AMM pools) are good for highly volatile assets, however, constant product invariant formula ($xy = c$) doesn't meet the requirements above for stablecoins.
 A more complex invariant as the heart of the AMM pool is needed to effectively utilize stablecoins' liquidity.

-The most appropriate invariant for constructing AMM pools with stable coins is StableSwap invariant proposed by the [Curve protocol](https://classic.curve.fi/files/stableswap-paper.pdf).
+The most appropriate invariant for constructing AMM pools with stablecoins is the StableSwap invariant proposed by the [Curve protocol](https://classic.curve.fi/files/stableswap-paper.pdf).
 Curve's invariant combines the pros and cons of the simplest AMM invariants and in its sense is a superposition of constant sum $\sum x_i = c$ and constant product $\prod x_i = c$ formulas: